zhang373/zhang373.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Nice to meet you!
-I am Wenshuo ZHANG (张文硕), currently a Ph.D. student in HKUST [VisLab](http://vis.cse.ust.hk/), at the Department of Computer Science and Engineering of the [Hong Kong University of Science and Technology (HKUST)](https://hkust.edu.hk/), supervised by [Prof. Huamin Qu](http://www.huamin.org/) and working with [Dr.Linping Yuan](https://yuanlinping.top/).
+I am Wenshuo ZHANG (张文硕), currently a Ph.D. candidate in HKUST [VisLab](http://vis.cse.ust.hk/), at the Department of Computer Science and Engineering of the [Hong Kong University of Science and Technology (HKUST)](https://hkust.edu.hk/), supervised by [Prof. Huamin Qu](http://www.huamin.org/) and working with [Dr.Linping Yuan](https://yuanlinping.top/).

 Before joining HKUST, I obtained my B.S. degree in Automation, the Department of Electronic and Information Engineering, [Xi'an Jiaotong University](http://en.xjtu.edu.cn/), FYP supervised by [Prof. Lei CHEN](https://seng.hkust.edu.hk/about/people/faculty/lei-chen) and [Dr. Zhao CHEN](https://scholar.google.com/citations?user=hx6qq5QAAAAJ&hl=en) at [HKUST Guangzhou](https://www.hkust-gz.edu.cn/) in 2024.
 I also obtained a dual Bachelor's degree in Accounting (ACCA Track), the Management School, [Xi'an Jiaotong University](http://en.xjtu.edu.cn/), FYP supervised by [Prof. Hong ZHAO](https://som.xjtu.edu.cn/en/info/1112/1146.htm) in 2024.
 During my UG study, I went to the Department of Electrical and Electronic Engineering at [the University of Hong Kong](https://www.hku.hk/) as a government-sponsored exchange student and worked with [Prof. Xiaojuan QI](https://xjqi.github.io/) there.